Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Limitation and Conclusion

+\textbf{Limitation.} FreeCure is influenced by inherent bias and maximum achievable capabilities of personalization models, which is commonly observed in plug-and-play adaptation frameworks.
+Furthermore, it struggles with certain transparent objects, such as glass bottles.
+In some cases, we also observe slight attribute entanglement between FD and PD processes.
+Furthermore, FreeCure's application to personalization models based on auto-regressive architectures could be further explored.

-In summary, our initial explored experiments demonstrate that personalization models employing identity embeddings frequently struggle to preserve prompt consistency in comparison to foundation models.
-To tackle this challenge, we introduce FreeCure, a training-free framework that leverages the high prompt consistency inherent in foundation models to refine the output of personalization models.
-FreeCure effectively enhances various facial attributes within the personalization model's outputs, leading to a remarkable improvement in their prompt consistency.
-Additionally, FreeCure is able to enhance multiple attributes concurrently in a manner that is both complementary and non-disruptive.
-Our experiments validate the effectiveness of FreeCure on popular baselines particularly in scenarios with complex prompts that encompass multiple attributes.
+\textbf{Conclusion.} Facing the challenge that personalization models employing identity embeddings frequently struggle to preserve prompt consistency, we introduce FreeCure, a training-free framework that leverages the high prompt consistency inherent in foundation models to refine the output of personalization models, leading to a remarkable improvement in their prompt consistency and minimal disruption to their original identity fidelity Our experiments validate the effectiveness of FreeCure on popular baselines from different foundation models, particularly in scenarios with complex prompts that encompass multiple attributes.